olivia Personal Health Record Privacy Policy

 What Information We Collect and Maintain About You

 Personal information collected from accountholders.
-If you make an account in relation to your use of our Service (and are an“accountholder”), we may collect information related to the creation and maintenance of your account.
-This may include your name, email address, birthdate, gender, race/ethnicity information, state of residence, and any username and password you create as part of accessing or maintaining your account.
+If you make an account in relation to your use of our Service (and are an “accountholder”), we may collect information related to the creation and maintenance of your account.
+This may include your name, email address, birth date, gender, race/ethnicity information, state of residence, method of payment, and any username and password you create as part of accessing or maintaining your account.

 If you use the PHR Service, we may collect the following categories of information about you: